 There is more to sugar than just adding sweetness to our baked goods.
 It adds flavor, texture, color and much more.
-Today, we will learn how sugar affects our baking.
+So, today, we will learn how sugar affects our baking.
 What is sugar, its uses, and its substitutes in baking?

 Did you know there is more to sugar than just adding sweetness to your baking goods?
 In baking, we mostly use white granulated sugar, brown sugar or dark brown sugar.
-When consumed, different sugar varies in their level of sweetness.
+And, when consumed, different sugar varies in their level of sweetness.
 Sugar typically comes from sugar cane or sugar beets.

-Understanding how sugar affects our baking will no doubt give us a better understanding of our recipes and will also make us better bakers.
+Therefore, understanding how sugar affects our baking, will give us a better understanding of our recipes and will also make us better bakers.

 What does sugar do to our baked goods?

 First, sugar adds sweetness and flavor to our baked goods.
 And, while granulated sugar will make things sweet, the molasses in brown sugars also adds depth of flavor along with sweetness.